 - Attic Office Old Surgeons' Hall High School Yards Edinburgh UK EH1 1LZ

 - Research Interests

-- Valuation Studies, Social Data Science, Sociology of Images, Sociology of Business Knowledge, social studies of markets, Social Studies of ICT
+- Valuation Studies, Social Data Science, Sociology of Images, Big data, Football

 I am Lecturer in Science & Technology Studies and Turing Inaugural Fellow at the University of Edinburgh, where I research and teach in the sociology of data science.
 In my research I empirically focused on ICT market intermediaries (salespeople, global IT vendors, industry analysts & management consultants) and their interaction with clients and user organisations.
 When business turned heavily to analytics, I became interested in 'data science' applications with a view on how 'big data' is made visible and turned into pictures.
 My current research empirically focuses on 'big data' and its role in decision-making in sport, business and policy settings.
 Methodologically, my focus is on demonstrating the role of micro-empirical social research in the development of the new discipline of social data science.